 What explains this outpouring of discontent against the government?
 Certainly one major factor is the present material condition of the city and province in the aftermath of ISIS.
 In Mosul city alone, there were 19,888 affected structures, 4773 of which were destroyed.
-More than 300,000 residents of Mosul are still displaced, with no homes to go back to two years since the liberation of the city from the Islamic State.
+Scores of residents remain displaced, with no homes to go back to two years since the liberation of the city from the Islamic State.
 While UNDP claims to have made considerable progress towards its reconstruction goals, the broader picture remains bleak, especially in West Mosul where most buildings remain gutted, crumbling shells.